 5 Ways to Save on Large Appliances on Black Friday

 The shopping season started early this year, but the deals may be less generous.
-Here's how to save while also staying safe.
+Here's how you can still save.

-But Consumer Reports’ exclusive Appliance Brand Reliability Rankings show that it’s difficult to find brands that are tops for reliability across all four categories.
+We’ve found a few decent brand-mate kitchen suites, although our large appliance reliability ratings demonstrate that it’s hard to find brands that are tops for reliability across all four categories.

 If you’re brand-loyal, remember that not all models from one manufacturer are created equal.

+Some retailers offer extra online shopping tools.
 Nebraska Furniture Mart in Omaha, for instance, can demonstrate appliance features via video.
-Home Depot’s app provides a two-dimensional image of an appliance on your smart phone; you can then use your phone’s camera to place that image in your home virtually, so you can see how it looks.
+Home Depot’s app provides a two-dimensional image of an appliance on your smartphone; you can then use your phone’s camera to place that image in your home virtually, so you can see how it looks.

 Ordering online often comes with free shipping, though you probably can’t skip out on tax.
 And you can still attempt to barter by contacting a customer service rep either by phone or in an online chat.